chinmay-sh/satTrack-api/README.md

 ## Getting Started

-1. Create environment using: conda env create -f venv.yml
+1. Create environment using: conda env create -f environment.yml --name venv
 2. Start the virtual env using: conda activate venv
 4. Run the program with flask run in venv.